Ptychography-4-0/ptychography/docs/source/contributing.rst

 For design of new features we roughly follow the `lead user method
 <https://en.wikipedia.org/wiki/Lead_user>`_, which means that we develop new
 features closely along a non-trivial real-world application in order to make sure the developments are appropriate and easy to use in practice.
-The interface for :ref:`user-defined functions`, as an example, follows the requirements around implementing and running complex algorithms like :ref:`strain mapping` for distributed systems.

 Furthermore we value a systematic approach to development with requirements analysis and evaluation of design options as well as iterative design with fast